nsg-ethz/NetPowerBench/devices/README.md

 ## config.yml

 This file should contain the device specific information, parameters for the measurements and external dependencies.
 It is necessary that it is called `config.yml and in the subdirectory with the device identifier as name.
-In detail it contains the following parameter:

-- Device Under Test (DUT) parameters
-    - id: ID of the DUT.
-This should not contain any spaces or violate other directory naming rules
-    - port_file: Name of the file, that containst the port configuration data.
-It is usually called `ports.yml` and descibed in the respective section below.
-The file is only searched in the same directory.
-    - needs_commit: Indicates whether the device OS require a commit at the end of a configuration command to apply a port configuration.
-- Measurement parameters:
+The detailed explanation about the parameters is in the template.

 ## port.yml